Aquaya-Institute/ghana-rural-water-economics/README.md

 2. Anonymized baseline dataset – water system-level baseline data used in the study.

 ## Data Collection
-Data were collected through field visits, record reviews, and interviews with water system personnel.
+Data were collected in 2024 through field visits, record reviews, and interviews with water system personnel.
+The indicators contained in this dataset reflect system performance during calendar year 2023.

 Information was compiled from administrative, financial, operational, and technical records maintained by participating water systems.

 Following data collection, Aquaya conducted extensive data cleaning, validation, and quality assurance procedures prior to anonymization and public release.